How to Find an

 Your ideal cello instructor should offer a flexible scheduling and rescheduling option.
 Of course, it’s not a good sign when a teacher (or a student) cancels or reschedules lessons too often, but knowing the teacher offers a rescheduling option without change fees can be a plus.

-Reviews
+Lesson Reviews

-When finding a cello teacher online or in-person, you should always check and read the lesson reviews.
+You should always check and read the lesson reviews before picking a cello teacher.
 If you’re particularly looking for a live online lesson, you will notice the reviews left in the teacher profile.
-If 8 or 9 out of 10 reviews are positive, that means the teacher is great and able to teach a high-quality cello lesson.

 If you want to get in-person lesson recommendations, you can ask friends, neighbors or even find a cello teacher online and ask if they offer lessons in person.